 [Elger 2009, p.22]

-1957: Makes Elbe, a series of thirty-one monotypes.
+1957: he creates Elbe, a series of thirty-one monotypes.

-1958: Attends the Universal Exhibition in Brussels.
+1958: Richter attends the Universal Exhibition in Brussels.

 The sheer brazenness of it!
 That really fascinated me and impressed me.
 I might almost say that those paintings were the real reason why I left the GDR.
 I realized that there was something wrong with my whole way of thinking.

 [Interview with Benjamin H.D.
-Buchloh (1986) in Richter 2009, p.163]
+Buchloh (1986), in Richter 2009, p.163]

-Between his return from Kassel to Dresden and his resettlement in the West, undertakes a series of experiments exploring Informel on the one hand and still lifes inspired by Giorgio Morandi on the other.
+Between his return from Kassel to Dresden and his resettlement in the West, he undertakes a series of experiments exploring Informel on the one hand and still lifes inspired by Giorgio Morandi on the other.